 Placemats and Coasters

-Are you having a sit down tea party or meal to celebrate the royal event?
+Are you having a sit down royal birthday theme party or meal to celebrate the royal event?
 Then why not make custom placemats or coasters to decorate your party table?
 These are really easy to whip up from fabric, batting and interfacing.
 Find a great tutorial for placemats here.
 And my tutorial for easy fabric coasters is here.

 Thinking of eating and drinking alfresco?
 Then these bowl covers will protect your food from flies whilst you are outside?
 Here is the easy sewing tutorial.
 Why not make them in a tiny size with a straw hole for your drinks too?